Sara Däbritz plays part in PSG win over Bayern Munich before injury | DW | 21.03.2022

 "For me it's just a positive feeling, the positive vibes you get when you enter a stadium like that.
 You go onto the grass, which is perfect, then you see the stadium — it's beautiful," Däbritz said leading up to the match.
 "And I hope we'll be playing in front of many, many fans.
 This is the atmosphere we're wishing for, and it's giving us motivation and more strength."

-While she was on the end of a few wolf whistles while taking early dead balls, none in the 13,000 crowd were pleased to see a former hero, and Germany international, depart such an occassion in such circumstances.
-The home fans were however in much finer voice when Klara Bühl rifled home a powerful late freekick to halve the deficit and give Bayern a slightly smaller hill to climb in Paris.
+While she was on the end of a few wolf whistles while taking early dead balls, none in the 13,000 crowd were pleased to see a former hero, and Germany international, depart such an occasion in such circumstances.
+The home fans were however in much finer voice when Klara Bühl rifled home a powerful late free kick to halve the deficit and give Bayern a slightly smaller hill to climb in Paris.

 "I'm growing, I'm 27 now, and I've played many games for the national team and the clubs, so I call myself an experienced player, and I try to help the young ones, the people who are coming in to our squad," she said.